DBS issues first tokenised bond on digital exchange

 "We expect asset tokenisation to increasingly become more mainstream as more of our clients start to embrace security token issuance as part of their capital fund-raising exercise, which we believe will boost Singapore's ambitions to be a digital asset hub in Asia," she said.

 This is also an opportunity for corporates seeking platforms to raise funds from private capital markets in the region.
-The Asia-Pacific currently accounts for nearly one-third of the global private equity market, which reached a record US$4.73 trillion (S$6.2 trillion) in 2020, according to figures from Bain and Preqin.
+Asia-Pacific currently accounts for nearly one-third of the global private equity market, which reached a record US$4.73 trillion (S$6.3 trillion) last year, according to figures from Bain and Preqin.

 HSBC in April also completed a digital bond issuance on digital asset exchange Marketnode, in conjunction with a $1 billion perpetual securities issue by Singtel Group.